Protein is king when your goal is to build muscle, which is why you need to use a high-quality supplement from the very start of your fitness journey.

 - No artificial sweeteners, colors, or flavors

-- Premium price per serving
+- Premium price for protein per serving

-3 - Optimum Nutrition Gold Standard
+4 - Optimum Nutrition Gold Standard (Most Trusted Brand)

 Optimum Nutrition is a recognizable brand in sports nutrition and has been for more than 30 years.

-To gain your trust, the back label states they regularly test for banned substances, and for me, this product has worked very nicely for many years and I really do think it can be considered a “gold standard” for beginners as well.
+To gain your trust, the back label states they regularly test for banned substances, and for me, this protein powder product has worked very nicely for many years and I really do think it can be considered a “gold standard” for beginners as well.

 This protein powder contains a 24-gram blend of protein isolate, concentrate, and peptides in each serving.
 Why a blend?